Do you know what really sucks? Buying something only to realise later it isn’t as good as you thought it would be.

 How my copywriting briefing process works

-As a journalist-copywriter-content writer hybrid, I love a good brief.
-This bit of the process appeals to my nosey-parker inquisitive side.
+I love a good brief.
+This bit of the process appeals to my nosey-parker side.
+It’s my time to get to know everything about you, your business, your project and your audience.

 Sure, I can send you a form to fill in and that’ll be really helpful.
 But I’d rather have an upbeat, positive briefing session face-to-face or over the phone.
 And I think it’s conducive to prep questions specific to you and your business, then get together and let the interview unfurl organically.